FranjSeco/web_project_3/README.md

 ## Technologies used.

 ### I have used HTML and CSS (Flexbox, Grid and Media Queries) to build this project.
 The file structure follows the BEM methodology.
+The specs have been provided through Figma.

 ## Plans for the future.